 \section{Abstract}

-In local-life service platforms, the query suggestion module plays a crucial role in enhancing user experience by generating candidate queries based on user input prefixes, thus reducing user effort and accelerating search.
-Traditional multi-stage cascading systems rely heavily on historical top queries, limiting their ability to address long-tail demand.
-While LLMs offer strong semantic generalization, deploying them in local-life services introduces three key challenges: lack of geographic grounding, exposure bias in preference optimization, and online inference latency.
-To address these issues, we propose LocalSUG, an LLM-based query suggestion framework tailored for local-life service platforms.
-First, we introduce a city-aware candidate mining strategy based on term co-occurrence to inject geographic grounding into generation.
-Second, we propose a beam-search-driven GRPO algorithm that aligns training with inference-time decoding, reducing exposure bias in autoregressive generation.
-A multi-objective reward mechanism further optimizes both relevance and business-oriented metrics.
-Finally, we develop quality-aware beam acceleration and vocabulary pruning techniques that significantly reduce online latency while preserving generation quality.
-Extensive offline evaluations and large-scale online A/B testing demonstrate that LocalSUG improves click-through rate (CTR) by +0.35\% and reduces the low/no-result rate by 2.56\%, validating its effectiveness in real-world deployment.
+In local-life service platforms, query suggestion reduces user effort by generating candidate queries from input prefixes.
+Traditional multi-stage systems rely heavily on historical popular queries, limiting their ability to capture long-tail and emerging demand.
+Although LLMs provide strong semantic generalization, their deployment in local-life services faces three challenges: insufficient city-preference awareness, exposure bias in preference optimization, and strict online latency constraints.
+We propose LocalSUG, an LLM-based query suggestion framework for local-life services.
+LocalSUG mines city-preference-enhanced candidates from term co-occurrence and injects them into prompts as dynamic references rather than fusing them into model parameters.
+This allows the model to adapt to changing city preferences, such as merchant openings or closures, while reducing stale or locally invalid suggestions.
+We further introduce a beam-search-driven GRPO algorithm to align training with inference-time decoding and optimize relevance together with business-oriented rewards.
+Finally, quality-aware beam acceleration and vocabulary pruning reduce online latency while preserving generation quality.
+Offline evaluations and large-scale online A/B testing show that LocalSUG improves CTR by +0.35\% and reduces the low/no-result rate by 3.98\%, demonstrating its effectiveness in real-world deployment.